-Moreover, a study published in the journal Applied Physiology, Nutrition, and Metabolism reported additional benefits of sitting upright while eating as opposed to reclining.
+Moreover, a small study published in the journal Applied Physiology, Nutrition, and Metabolism reported additional benefits of sitting upright while eating as opposed to reclining1.
 After the researchers studied the effects of protein ingestion in both positions, they concluded that feeding in an upright body position as opposed to a lying position “accelerates gastric emptying and increases the postprandial rise in plasma amino acid availability by increasing protein digestion and amino acid absorption rates.”
 In simple terms, this means that you can promote optimal digestive function and nutrient absorption if you eat protein-rich foods while seated upright versus reclining.
 (Not to mention reduce your risk of experiencing the heartburn and reflux symptoms cited above if you remain upright following said meal.)

 Many people tend to lie down after eating, especially following a big, hearty meal (*cue my cravings for Thanksgiving food*).
 But as comfortable as it may initially feel to undo a button or two, put your feet back, and rest on your back, is this ever preferable for digestion?

+To cut to the chase, the gut health expert says you may want to hold off on hitting the hay immediately after noshing on your dinner, and some even recommend walking after eating a big meal.
+Why?
+Well, it's simple: It physically doesn't help with digestion, quite literally.
 “There aren’t really any types of conditions or scenarios in which we recommend reclining after eating,” Dr. Berookim says.
 “It just goes against the natural direction of gravity that promotes healthy digestion.”
 In addition, he mentions that people with certain medical conditions should take particular care to remain upright following their meals.
 “People who have underlying gastroesophageal reflux disease (GERD) or conditions such as hiatal hernia should definitely not lay supine after eating,” Dr. Berookim says, as doing so is likely to exacerbate discomfort.

 TL; DR: Dr. Berookim confirms that, as a general rule, it’s always best to sit upright after eating.
 (The exception, as he previously told us, applies to people who experience heartburn and reflux may actually benefit from standing while eating since it can help minimize the stomach pressure that produces undesirable symptoms.)